PhilipJac/PhilipJacobson/content/author/admin/_index.md

 Hello,

 I am a PhD-student at SLU-Aqua since 2015 studying the effects of size-dependent predator-prey interactions on individual performance, population dynamics, multi-species management and bioaccumulation of hazardous substances using Atlantic salmon as my model species and the Baltic Sea as my study system.
 I have a broad general interest in aquatic ecology but I am primarily interested in doing research focusing on fish ecology and I find the bridge between theoretical, experimental and empirical studies fascinating.
 My PhD-project is mainly based on empirical studies and hypothesis testing, using large datasets of collected data from the 1950s to present time.
-In addition, I will also develop a theoretical size-strucutred biomass model to theoretically study the effects of size-dependent predator-prey interactions on the population regulation of anadromous fish.
+In addition, I will develop a theoretical size-strucutred biomass model to theoretically study the effects of size-dependent predator-prey interactions on the population regulation of anadromous fish.

 Before starting my PhD-studies, I took my masters degree at Stockholms University in Marine Ecology and conducted my master thesis project within the Plant-Fish project during which I spent a lot of time both in the field and in the lab doing stomach content analyses on perch and pike.